azoic0/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+ 1.User requests to list tags
+ 2.AddressBook shows a list of tags
+ 4.User requests to edit a specific tag in the list 5.Address book confirm the changes with the user 6.User confirm the changes
+ 7.Address book update the changes
+ Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given index is invalid

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+4a.
+User cancel the changes

+> Use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.